 Outside Sensory Play Ideas

-You can find us outside playing in some quick and easy sensory bins daily.
+You can find us outside, playing in some quick-and-easy sensory bins daily.
 Occasionally, we will drop ice into our favorite 41-quart storage bin, and other times we’ll see what we can do with our almost-expired bag of beans.
-What remains consistent is the tools and supplies my children are using to play.
+What remains consistent is the set of tools and supplies my children use to play.

 - Bear Soup – Add colorful counting bears in water play and scoop them out with ladles!